SUBSCRIBE TO OUR NEWSLETTER

 Silica is necessary in the human body

-Silica is necessary for healthy and normal growth maintenance, human research has demonstrated the effects of silica on a broad spectrum of maladies from youth through middle and old age.
+Silica is necessary for healthy and normal growth maintenance, human research has demonstrated the effects of silica on a broad spectrum of health problems from young people through to middle and old age.

 The necessity of silica for collagen formation and development is the basis of many of these physiological effects.
 Collagen is the tough fibrous material that holds us together.
 Many aging problems are a direct result of the body’s inability to maintain adequate collagen.
 Think for a moment about the following aging problems: joint deterioration, brittle bones, hardening of the arteries, dry skin, inability to digest food properly, weakened teeth and gums, and atrophying organs.
 They all are collagen related in one form or another.
 When we are young, Silica levels in our body are high and our bones and joints are flexible.
 Our skin is supple and glowing.
 As we age, Silica levels decline and without adequate tissue levels of Silica, we manifest many of the symptoms of aging such as joint disease, weakened digestion, and wrinkled skin, to name a few.